 - Limping.
 A break, also called a fracture, in the bone with the tumor may cause a pronounced limp if the leg is affected.
 This is usually a symptom of later-stage bone cancer.

-A pronounced limp (if the leg is affected) or a fracture (break) in the bone with the tumor are symptoms of later-stage bone cancer.
+Symptoms of later-stage bone cancer include a pronounced limp (if the leg is affected) or a fracture (break) in the bone with the tumor.
 Rarely, people with bone cancer may have symptoms such as fever, generally feeling unwell, weight loss, and anemia (low red blood cell level).